nditech/tech-staticsite-cicd/docs/terraform/README.md

 - Import secrets/keys/tokens from a `.tfvars` file.
 - Create a CodePipeline using all the resources and roles.

-Since we're using file `./pipeline-webhook.tf`, the pipleline without webhook is saved in `./test/pipeline.tf.stable` with a different extension than `.tf` to make sure terraform won't execute it.
+Since we're using file `./pipeline-webhook.tf`, the pipleline without webhook is saved in `./test/pipeline.tf` to make sure terraform won't execute it.

 ## Working with terraform